-Since we spend most of our time serving the needs of members of the massage therapist profession, we thought it would be fun to take a look at the state of the industry.
+Since we spend most of our time serving the needs of members of the massage therapy profession, we thought it would be fun to take a look at the state of the industry.
 So we dug through some statistics to see how things are going and learn a little more about you.
 Below we’ve shared a few of the highlights from what we found.
 We hope you’ll read it and enjoy finding out a little more about your peers in the profession.

-Who are Your Peers?
+Who Are Your Peers?

 According to the American Massage Therapy Association Fact Sheet, the average American massage therapist is likely to be a woman who has entered the profession as a second career.
 Canada’s professionals share similar characteristics.
 Most reports indicate that men make up less than 20% of the industry’s population.
 The majority of massage therapists are independent contractors, operating as sole practitioners.
 The median age for this group of professionals is 46.
 As business owners, most massage therapists split their time between management and direct client services.